CONTENTS

 Graph Theory Algorithm Question

 The problem involved multiple computers, some already connected by cables into groups.
-We could perform one operation: remove a cable between two computers and connect another pair.
-We needed to find the minimum number of operations to connect all computers, or return -1 if it was impossible.
+I could perform one operation: remove a cable between two computers and reconnect it between another pair.
+I needed to find the minimum number of operations to connect all computers, or return -1 if it was impossible.

-I knew right away the Union-Find algorithm was the solution here.
-Using it, I counted the initial number of connected components.
-If there was only 1 component, all computers were already connected, so I returned 0.
-If cables were fewer than (number of computers - 1), connection was impossible, so -1 went into the answer.
-For other cases, the minimum operations were the component count minus 1—each operation cuts the component number by one indirectly.
+I used the Union-Find algorithm to solve this.
+First, I counted the initial number of connected components.
+If there was only one component, I returned 0 since all computers were already connected.
+If the number of cables was less than the number of computers minus one, I returned -1 as connection was impossible.
+For all other cases, I calculated the minimum operations as the component count minus one, as each operation reduces the number of components by one.

 Frontend Development Question